govCMS/consultation/README.md

 ## Status

 This module is originally developed by Dept Communications DOCA) and is roadmapped for the D8 GovCMS distribution.
-Being updated courtesy of the Aust Communications Media Authority (ACMA).
+Updated courtesy of the Aust Communications Media Authority (ACMA), Cordelta and Lil Engine.

-There are outstanding issues and TODOs  with it:

-1. Currently *not fit* for private submissions.

-2. Conflicts with field_group beta1 that GovCMS has, works
-with latest dev version.

-3. Very cursory theming treatment to match the d7 published version of the module and DOCAs visual theming.
-That means you would need to theme it for your own site.

-4. D7 was able to generate "public submissions" with views, but in D8 the this feature moved to webform_views.
-Currently there is a fairly rough block plugin to do the same thing, but one would argue that it should be a view, so left rough.

-5. There are some features not covered yet but generally the node and webform structure is all in place.
+## Upgrade from Drupal 7

+There is currently no Drupal 7 to 8 upgrade process.
+It should be feasible to do with a migration.
+The field names have changed but are modelled on the Drupal 7 version.

+## Setup

+1. After installing, clone the template submission webform at /admin/structure/webform/manage/consultation_default/duplicate

+2. For convenience, Set this new form on webform field as the default webform at /admin/structure/types/manage/consultation/fields/node.consultation.field_cons_webform

+## Sensitive submissions

+Webform defaults to having private file submissions.
+When a submission is made public, you should set "Approved for display" on the submission, and ensure that "Remain Private" is not checked.

+With these values set, the module will allow private submitted files to be downloaded by anonymous users.
+It does not allow access to the submission itself.